SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2019-03-16-Securing-a-web-application-with-Azure-AD.markdown

 For a guide on requesting a client credential flow token using MSAL see the ["client credential flow" Github wiki page](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Client-credential-flows).

-If the client application is a non .NET application, it can request a token for the client application using the OAuth endpoints of Azure Active Directory via HTTP posts.
+If the client application is a non-.NET application, it can request a token for the client application using the OAuth endpoints of Azure Active Directory via HTTP posts.
 See [the Microsoft docs pages for the HTTP requests to request an access token for an application](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-client-creds-grant-flow#service-to-service-access-token-request).

 For testing an API with automated tests you can request a bearer token for the API with the same code as a client application and include the token in the Authorization header when calling the API under test.